PawelMichnowicz/matlab_code/README.md

-* Visualization of 3d models was created on an external program
+Visualization of 3d models was created on an external program.